Requesting Visa Support Letters

 ACM is able to provide visa support letters to attendees as well as authors with accepted papers, posters, or members of the conference committee.

-- For visa support letters, refer all requests to email@example.com.ACM suggests posting this address on the conference web-site.
-Those requesting a letter should allow 7-10 business days to receive it.
+- For visa support letters, refer all requests to email@example.com.
+Please allow up to 10 business days to receive a letter.
 All requests are handled in the order they are received.
 The information below should be included with the request.

-- The name of the conference attendees is registering for
+- The name of the conference you are registering for

 - Authors may indicate their paper title.
-Speakers can provide the title of their talk.
+If no paper, speakers can provide the title of their presentation

 Why I Belong to ACM